aman040499/Tesla-Stock-Analysis/README.md

 Effective Representation: Power BI dashboards are created for a dynamic and effective representation of the analyzed data.
 User-Friendly Interface: Dashboards offer an intuitive interface for users to interact with and gain insights.

-**Executive Summary**

-The analysis follows a structured methodology, covering data collection, wrangling, exploratory data analysis, and data visualization.
-Insights gained from this analysis contribute to a deeper understanding of Tesla's stock performance and trading patterns.

 **Project Structure**

 /data: Contains raw and processed datasets.

 /notebooks: Jupyter notebooks detailing step-by-step analysis.

 /visualizations: Visual representations of Tesla's stock data.

 **Results**